christinereyes/liferay-docs/discover/commerce/articles/05-shipping-methods/05-measurement-units.markdown

 [variable-rate shipping method](/web/liferay-emporio/documentation/-/knowledge_base/7-1/variable-weight-shipping).

-If you use Courier Shipping to integrate your shipping cost calculations with shipping providers system, you'll need to have the units used by that provider defined as well.
+If you use Courier Shipping to integrate your shipping cost calculations with another shipping providers system, you'll need to have the units used by that provider defined as well.
 If the provider uses units that are different from your primary, the conversion will be handled automatically.